Types of Lenders

 Mortgage Bankers and Brokers

 A direct lender loans the money directly to the borrower.
 Banks and credit unions are often direct lenders.
-While brokers typically are licensed to operate in one just a few states, most direct lenders may operate in all 50 states.
-Also, it is important to note that direct lenders and mortgage brokers offer roughly the same rates.
+While brokers typically are licensed to operate in one just a few states, most direct lenders may operate in all 50 states to find the best mortgage.
+Also, it is important to note that direct lenders and mortgage brokers offer roughly the same rates and loan products.
 However, you may have to pay a little more for the services of a broker, since they also will get a cut of the transaction.

 Secondary Market Lenders